 - Content-focused resume templates

-- AI writing tools trained to follow the best resume practices
+- AI writing tools trained on best resume practices